treebeardtech/kubeflow-bootstrap/README.md

 ### Set a new password

+The `user_password` variable allows you to set a non-default password.
+This is essential for deploying Kubeflow.

 ### Make Kubeflow available securely on a network using HTTPS

+Follow the [eks-https-loadbalancer](examples/eks-https-loadbalancer) example to see how you can setup an https loadbalancer for you Kubeflow deployment

 ### Host your Kubeflow on a domain name using DNS